IndrajitPrime/quantum-resource-optimizer/README.md

 A desktop application that uses quantum computing principles to optimize project resource allocation across tasks.
 Built with Python, Cirq, and Tkinter.

-This is a quantum-inspired optimizer, algorithms are designed using quantum computing concepts (superposition, amplitude encoding) and run on Cirq's classical simulator, not physical quantum hardware.
-It is not claimed to demonstrate quantum advantage over classical methods; that comparison is future work.
+Note: This is a quantum-inspired constraint-encoding experiment, not an optimizer.
+It uses entanglement (CNOTs) to encode compatibility constraints, skill matching, timeline fit, probabilistically, and runs on Cirq's classical simulator (no physical quantum hardware).
+It does not define or minimize a cost function, so it is not performing optimization in the formal sense; final allocation weighting is done via classical post-processing (bandwidth/priority scaling).
+A variational approach (e.g. QAOA) with an explicit cost function is the natural next step and is not yet implemented.

 The Problem It Solves